lesterpjy/uva_msai_vault/RL/4 - Temporal Difference Learning.md

-Let me explain the key concepts from this lecture on Temporal Difference (TD) learning, which is a fundamental approach in Reinforcement Learning (RL).

 ## Introduction to Temporal Difference Learning

 Temporal Difference (TD) learning represents a major advancement in RL that bridges the gap between two previously covered approaches: Dynamic Programming (DP) and Monte Carlo (MC) methods.
 TD learning combines the advantages of both:
 - Like Monte Carlo methods, TD learning can learn directly from experience without requiring a model of the environment.
 - Like Dynamic Programming, TD learning uses bootstrapping (updating estimates based on other estimates) and exploits the recursive structure of the Bellman equation.